apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 env.add_jars("file://{}".format(iceberg_flink_runtime_jar))
 ```

-Once we reached this point, we can then create a `StreamTableEnvironment` and execute Flink SQL statements.
+Once finish the above steps, you can create a `StreamTableEnvironment` and execute Flink SQL statements.
-The below example shows how to create a custom catalog via the Python Table API:
+The following example shows how to create a custom catalog via the Python Table API:
 ```python
 from pyflink.table import StreamTableEnvironment table_env = StreamTableEnvironment.create(env)